Academic and boarding

 Validated by The University of Roehampton

-The Year 14 (3rd Year) class of 2021 was the second cohort to complete the BA (Hons) degree.
-There were 20 entries, of which 18 were awarded 1st Class Honours.
+The Year 14, (Pre-Professional Year): There were 20 entries, of which all 20 were awarded 1st Class Honours.

 FOUNDATION DEGREE: CLASSICAL BALLET AND DANCE PERFORMANCE